 There are really only two reasons why someone will spend time with your content: it is either helping them learn something or it’s entertaining (hence why cat videos are all the rage on YouTube.)
 And better if your content can do both at the same time!

 ‘How To’ articles are wonderful to help teach your audience something.
 Visual content is ridiculously effective in capturing attention, engaging your audience, and increasing conversion rates.
 Why not write a blog post and then do a little video about the information you covered!?
 This will help you further personalize your content and demonstrate even more energy to your audience.
 This quote by Walt Disney is one of my favorites and one that I keep in mind any time I produce a new piece of content for my brand or for my clients:

 I would rather entertain and hope that people learned something, than educate people and hope they were entertained.” – Walt Disney

 You have to make your content worth your audience’s time.
-This is the value-factor of your content — the same type of value you deliver to your clients.
-You let your clients know what they need to know, when they need to know it.
+This is the value factor of your content — the same type of value you deliver to your clients.
+You let your clients know what they need to know, and when they need to know it.
 Abide by this very same principle in your content marketing.

 4. It’s going to evoke an emotional response

 How does someone feel after they consume a piece of your content?
 Better?
 Worse?
 Scared?
 Excited?
 Relieved?
 Hopeful?
 Empowered?
 I can cover all the emotions of the universe and yet so much content out there doesn’t evoke any sort of emotional response whatsoever.
 What a waste of your time and talents if people feel nothing after they consume your content.
 Nothing is the same as empty and empty is, well it’s empty.